jhpyle/docassemble/_docs/recipes.md

 The `stripe public key` is the "publishable key."
 The `stripe secret key` is the "secret key."

+Confirm that you have the Stripe package installed by checking the list of packages under "Package Management".
+If Stripe is not listed, follow the directions for [installing a package].

 Create a module file called `dastripe.py` with the following contents:

 {% highlight python %}